 Lauren is a writer, teacher, student, and creative.

-After graduate school, she had to face the post-recession job market with something that was not considered valuable in those years: two music degrees.
-With bills (and loans) breathing down her neck, she had no choice but to become as resourceful as possible.
-When she considered what she could truly offer the world, and how she might convince employers to take a chance, it always came back to writing.
-Words were a focus in college and graduate school; why should anything be different in real life?
+After graduate school, she faced the post-recession job market with something that was not considered valuable in those years: two music degrees.
+With loans looming, she had to become as resourceful as possible.
+When she considered what she could truly offer the world, and how she could convince employers to take a chance, it always came back to writing.
 That thought sparked a career built on distilling complex ideas to resonate with all kinds of audiences.

 Lauren went on to work in retail, education, nonprofits, and as a global storytelling lead at IBM.
 Looking back, she understands that somewhere along the way, she simply transitioned from opera–a 19th century form of storytelling–to a more modern one.